awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/update-toolkit.md

 # Updating the AWS Toolkit for JetBrains<a name="update-toolkit"></a>

-After you [install the AWS Toolkit for JetBrains](key-tasks.md#key-tasks-install), you can check for updates to the toolkit at any time and install any that are available\.
+After you [install the AWS Toolkit for JetBrains](key-tasks.md#key-tasks-install), you can check for updates to the toolkit at any time and install them\.

 To do this, with a [JetBrains IDE supported by AWS Toolkits](welcome.md#supported-ides) already running, do the following\.